rtircher/lein-haml-sass/README.md

 ## configuration

-The configuration for haml, sass, and scss is specified under the `:haml`, `:sass`, and `scss` sections of your `project.clj.
+The configuration for haml, sass, and scss is specified under the `:haml`, `:sass`, and `:scss` sections of your `project.clj.

 Here is an example of `project.clj` with all the possible definitions.